blkfribourg/blkfribourg.github.io/_pages/about.md

 - Leaperkim
 - KingSong

-**Note:** I'm working on inmotion support right now, if you own an Inmotion EUC and a Garmin watch that supports BLE, apply to become a beta tester!
+**Note:** I'm working on inmotion support right now, if you own an Inmotion EUC (V11 to V14) and a Garmin watch that supports BLE, apply to become a beta tester!
 {: .notice--warning}

 ## Compatible Garmin Devices